-A solicitor who is admitted to the Roll during the month of August 2018 will not be required to comply with the minimum CPD requirement from 1 September 2018 to 31 August 2019.
-Commencing from 1 September 2019, he/she will be required to fulfil a modified minimum CPD requirement in proportion to the number of weeks (out of 52) remaining in the 2019 CPD cycle, which in this case would be 17 weeks (from 1 September 2019 to 31 December 2019).
-His/her reduced minimum CPD requirement will be 6.5 hours (i.e. $17/52 \times 10^{15} \times 10^{15}$ required to fulfil a modified minimum CPD requirement in proportion to the number of weeks (out of 52) remaining in the 2019 CPD cycle, which in this case would be 13 weeks (from 1 October 2019 to 31 December 2019).
+A solicitor who is admitted to the Roll during the month of September 2020, and who is a sole practitioner or a compliance partner and/or an anti-money laundering compliance partner, will not be required to comply with the minimum CPD requirement from 1 October 2020 to 30 September 2021.
+Commencing from 1 October 2021, he/she will be required to fulfil a modified minimum CPD requirement in proportion to the number of weeks (out of 52) remaining in the 2021 CPD cycle, which in this case would be 13 weeks (from 1 October 2021 to 31 December 2021).
 His/her reduced minimum CPD requirement will be 5 hours (i.e. 13/52 X the 20 hours minimum CPD requirement = 5 hours).
 Of that 5 hours, the solicitor must undertake at least 3 hours of regulatory matters of which at least 2 hours shall be accounting and anti-money laundering compliance and at least 1 hour of management and professional development skills (i.e. 13/52 X the 3 hours minimum management and professional development skills requirement = 0.75 rounded up to 1 hour).